ChristianCornelis/YieldComparisonTool/README.md

         - See the YieldComparisonToolDriver class method importProducerCSV().
     - Given that I have input an incorrect path to the CSV file to be imported when prompted, then I am informed of my mistake.
         - See the CSVImporter constructor, which throws an exception.
 This is then passed all the way up to the importProducerCSV() method.
-    - Given that I do not know what units my yields are in, when I choose that I do not know  them, the import is cancelled.
+    - Given that I do not know what units the Statistics Canada yields are in, when I choose to cancel the import, then no data is imported.
 - As a producer, I want to see the margins that my crop production was higher or lower than the national average
     - Given that I decided on a specific year to compare yields in, when I enter the year, then I am able to choose what crops to compare.
         - See the YieldComparator class, which is utilized by compareYields() in YieldComparisonToolDriver.